RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 		result = "Invalid REST method."
 	return result
 ```
-Currently, the verify flag is set to False, as there is no secure connection to the site yet, which obviously has to be changed.
+Currently, the verify flag is set to `False`, as there is no secure connection to the site yet, which obviously has to be changed.
 What the code above does is, based on the method, it will send a package with corresponding information to the corresponding URL, and return the result of that request back to the client who originally sent the request.

 ## Glossary